 Unlike other types of personal insurance, income protection premiums are tax-deductible, according to the Australian Taxation Office.

 (The exception is income protection, or salary continuance, insurance provided through an industry or retail super fund, where the premiums are deducted from super contributions taxed at 15 per cent.)

-In short, a person earning an average income can get back roughly a third of the cost of their premium in tax, those in the top income bracket nearly half.
+Someone earning an average income can get back roughly a third of the cost of their premium in tax.
+Those that are in the top income bracket can get back nearly half.

 A good incentive – if you needed one in the first place – to protect one of your most valuable assets – your income.

 In addition, you can pre-pay for up to 12 months’ of premiums (before June 30) in order to claim the tax deduction in the current financial year.